 Victoria Stanton (Montreal, Canada) is an interdisciplinary artist and researcher/curator/educator who works with live action, human interaction, video, film, photo, drawing, and writing.
 Continually exploring within such diverse media, while the outward results of her practice may manifest in a multiplicity of forms, performance is the unifying central focus and invariable core of her research.
 Her time-based work includes performance for stage, performance for the camera, actions in public spaces, and one-on-one encounters in intimate contexts.
 Investing a performative presence and consciousness within multiple spaces/times, she continuously underscores the complex aspects of “transaction” and the possibility for transformation.
 Considered a pioneer of transactional practices in Quebec, Stanton has presented exhibitions, performances, infiltrating actions, and films/videos in Canada, the U.S., Europe, the U.K., Australia, Japan and Mexico.
 Her creative and critical writings have been published in Canadian and American anthologies and art/literary/lifestyle magazines, with one of her articles garnering a finalist position for the Prix de la SODEP in March 2013.
 Her first book Impure, Reinventing the Word: The Theory, Practice and Oral History of Spoken Word in Montreal (conundrum press, 2001), co-authored with Vincent Tinguely, chronicles a vibrant artistic movement via interviews with over 75 artists.
 Her second book, The 7th Sense, co-authored with the TouVA collective (Sylvie Tourangeau, Anne Bérubé and Stanton), draws upon a profound exploration of “the performative” in performance art (SAGAMIE édition d’art, 2017).
+Stanton is the 2018 recipient of the Prix Powerhouse, along with Helena Martin Franco.

 Much recent work explores the elusive “in-between” – that invisible, liminal space between herself and the audience (whether a group or just one person) or between herself and the object/action/location – whether appearing “on stage” (in a black box, white cube, bar or loft) or “out in the world” (in public sites and “non-art” contexts).
 Difficult to pin down or define, but present and tangible, it is that grey area – where transitions, negotiations and deliberations occur, where one’s sense of certainty and stable self are called into question – that she finds the most rich with potential and possibility.
 The “in-between” is her inquiry into transitional space: as manifested on stage (has the performance ended?
 Did she mean to make that incredibly cringe-worthy mistake?), as presented through relational exchange (is this a performance?
 Is this Art?
 Are we supposed to get this close?), and as experienced out in the world through geopoetic meandering, and the conscious inhabiting of non-places found in the built environment.
 These subtle forms of testing the limits of vulnerability make up her overall practice (and multiple research processes) as an artist working in – and with – space and time.